Golden Visa in Italy

 Appealing rejections: If your visa application is denied, a lawyer can assist in appealing the decision and addressing the issues that led to the rejection.

-Ongoing legal support: They can assist with renewing your visa, maintaining your investment, and advising on transitioning to permanent residency or Italian citizenship.
+Ongoing legal support: They can assist with renewing your residence permit, maintaining your investment, and advising on transitioning to permanent residency or Italian citizenship.

 If you’d like, we can discuss your specific situation in more detail to help you through the Golden Visa process in Italy.